dubass83/gen-ext-secrets/README.md

 	    VaultPath           = "secret/test" // Set the default Vault path
     )
     ```
-    Run the program
+    Run the program:
     ```bash
     go run ./main.go
     ```

-4. Output will be saved in the specified format.
+5. The output will be saved in the specified format.

 ### Requirements